 The first and most obvious is sun exposure.

-With an adequate sunlight exposure your skin can produce between 10 000 and 25 000 IU per day.
-That would be sufficient to cover your vitamin D needs, but that means you have to go out in the sun everyday of the year for a period of 10 to 30 minutes during midday.
-Of course, vitamin D production is affected by sunscreen, the amount of skin exposed (think winter) and the presence of clouds blocking the sun.
+With adequate sunlight exposure, your skin can produce between 10 000 and 25 000 IU per day.
+That would be sufficient to cover your vitamin D needs, but that means you have to go out in the sun every day of the year for a period of 10 to 30 minutes during midday.
+Of course, vitamin D production is affected by sunscreen, the amount of skin exposed (think winter), and the presence of clouds blocking the sun.

 Then comes the food.